-The initial proposed site at Aigas (option F) satisfied the engineering criteria and benefited by being located on the direct route between the fixed positions of the existing cable existing brownfield site with natural screening in place, further removed from the primary residential receptors and is a less visually intrusive site option.
+The initial proposed site at Aigas (option F) satisfied the engineering criteria and benefited by being located on the direct route between the fixed positions of the existing cable sealing end and the power station.
+However, on balance of the feedback gathered from previous consultation events on this proposal and the technical challenges associated with the site design, the project team reinvestigated site options.

+A further site was proposed as option H; this makes use of an existing brownfield site with natural screening in place, further removed from the primary residential receptors and is a less visually intrusive site option.